pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-live-update"></a> `--live-update`

-Enable this to deploy the workload once, save changes to the code, and see those changes reflected within seconds in the workload running on the cluster.
+Enable this to deploy the workload once, save changes to the code, and see those changes reflected in the workload running on the cluster.

 <details><summary>Example</summary>